camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 :::caution

-In call cases, the following steps must be executed **before** the installation.
+In call cases, the following steps must be executed **before** the upgrade.

 :::